 Share this

-Technology is changing everything, especially healthcare.
-Scientists are working with new gadgets in new facilities that have made provision of healthcare easier than ever.
+Technology is changing everything in our world, especially healthcare.
+Scientists and healthcare professionals are working with new gadgets in more modern facilities that are wired for digital health, and even artificial intelligence (AI) — all aimed at making healthcare better, or smarter, than ever.

-Here are other groundbreaking innovations that are shaping the future of healthcare.
+Here are some other groundbreaking innovations that are shaping the future of healthcare.

 3D Organ Printing

-With high-tech 3D printing, there is the possibility of creating not only drugs and prosthesis but also human organs and tissues.
-These organs and tissues will bring very exciting solutions to many diseases including chronic ones.
-This is because patients will be receiving bioartificial organs needed for transplant.
-For instance, Vanderbilt University has an undergoing project to develop a bioartificial kidney.
+With high-tech 3D printing, there is the possibility of creating not only drugs and prosthetics but also human organs and tissues.
+These organs and tissues will bring very exciting solutions and treatments for diseases, including chronic ones.

 Health Information Technology

-Clinics and hospitals are now adopting electronic information-keeping and doing away with the traditional paper record-keeping.
+Clinics and hospitals are now adopting electronic information-keeping and doing away with the traditional paper record-keeping and hardcopy patient files.
 This is improving and streamlining the healthcare process.
 Doctors can easily trace the history of patients’ illnesses and treat them accordingly.
-This will reduce the inconsistencies in healthcare service making the process easy for the doctors.
+This will reduce the inconsistencies in healthcare service, making the process easier for the doctors and patients alike.

 Human Genomic Information

-The treatment of some of the chronic diseases is gaining great benefits from the genetic sequencing of the patients.
-The doctors are able to determine the kind of medication procedures to be applied for a particular patient, which brings more improved outcomes.
+The treatment of some chronic diseases is gaining great benefits from the genetic sequencing of the patients.
+Personalized medicine is becoming a reality thanks to more advanced genetic information that enables doctors to determine the specific type of medication or treatment to apply for a particular patient, which brings more improved outcomes.

 Share this